An Apple Red as Blood: In the characters' past

 King George decides that Prince Charming will be beheaded, but The Evil Queen makes a deal trading Charming for all the riches he would have been paid if he had married Midas’ daughter.

-The Queen gives Snow White an apple and makes a deal with her that if she eats the apple, she will be entombed in her own body, but Charming will live.
+Regina meets Snow White at the stables and leads her to Daniel's grave.
+She explains that after Snow told Cora about them, she ripped his heart out and killed him to prevent Regina from escaping.
+Regina gives Snow White an apple and makes a deal with her that if she eats the apple, she will be entombed in her own body, but Charming will live.
 Snow White eats the apple and Charming feels her soul in his cell.

 In Storybrooke

 Regina sees that her apple tree is dying and goes to Mr. Gold, who tells her the curse could be weakening.
 Regina tries to strike a deal with Mr. Gold, but he turns down the offer.
 She uses Jefferson's hat to open a portal and retrieve an apple.
-Jefferson catches the apple that Snow White ate from the other side of the portal and gives it to Regina, who gets Emma to eat it by baking the apple into a turnover.
+Jefferson catches the apple that Snow White ate from the other side of the portal and gives it to Regina, who tries to get Emma to eat it by baking the apple into a turnover.
 Henry tries to convince his mother not to eat it and takes a bite of the turnover himself, falling into the same sleeping curse as Snow White.